pradeep-vishnu/Convert-Image-Maps/README.md

 # Convert-Image-Maps
 For converting instance maps/class tags to RGB semantic segmentation maps and vice-versa.

-`inst_to_rgb.py`: converts instance image maps to RGB segmentation maps.
+`rgb.py`: converts instance image maps to RGB segmentation maps.

 'color' in the script is a list of color labels for each class numerically arranged w.r.t each class number tag.
+Modify
+	this according to your dataset.

-`rgb_to_inst.py`: converts RGB segmentation maps to instance image maps.
+`inst.py`: converts RGB segmentation maps to instance image maps.

 <td><img width="800px" src="demo/demo.png"></td>